ConsciousEnergy/Super-Force-Analysis/README.md

 ## What's Inside

-- `Super_Force_Analysis.ipynb`: A Jupyter notebook containing the detailed dimensional analysis of the Super Force theory's equations.
+- `Super_Force_Analysis.py`: A Jupyter notebook containing the detailed dimensional analysis of the Super Force theory's equations.
 - `Dimensional_Analysis_Results.md`: A markdown file summarizing the dimensional analysis results.
-- `Experimental_Designs.md/`: A directory proposing experimental setups and simulations for empirical testing.
+- `Experimental_Designs.md`: A directory proposing experimental setups and simulations for empirical testing.
-- `Literature_Review.md/`: A collection of scientific papers and articles relevant to the Super Force theory and dimensional analysis.
+- `Literature_Review.md`: A collection of scientific papers and articles relevant to the Super Force theory and dimensional analysis.

 ## Dimensional Analysis Highlights